unsaved/gradle-javaPropFile-plugin/README.txt

 DETAILS

     NESTING LIMITATION.
 You can't depend on sequence in property files.
-    As long as you are not changing existing property values, this allows you to nest without concern for sequence.
-But if you change a property that is set before running load(), you should not use a ${reference} to that property, because it is not guaranteed whether it will expand to the original or changed value.
+    As long as you are not referencing pre-existing-but-changing property values, this allows you to nest without concern for sequence.
+But if you change a property that was set before running load(), you should not use a
+    ${reference} to that property in the same build file, because it is not guaranteed whether it will expand to the original or changed value.
     Definitely watch for this when changing Gradle-supplied property values like 'version' or 'group'.
 Therefore, don't nest these.
-If, for example, in a single properties file you want to change the 'version' and also include the version in another property, you must write the literal twice, like: version=1.2.3
+    If, for example, in a single properties file you want to change the 'version' and also include the version in another property, you must write the literal twice, like:
+        version=1.2.3
         title=My Widget, v.
 1.3.3
     NOT!!  title=My Widget, v. ${version}
+    This is only a concern if the referenced property both pre-exists and is changed in the SAME properties file.
+If for any reason you really want to used nested references using these changing proeprties, then use an intermediate variable:
+        version=${newVersion}
+        title=My Widget, v. ${newVersion}
+        newVersion=1.2.3
+    (Since sequence-independent, it's ok to reference newVersion before you assign a value to it).

     Precedence works intuitively, not freakishly like Ant properties.
     The value of a variable will be the last value that was assigned to it.